-The goal of this master’s program is to prepare highly competent, collaborative, ethical and self-reflective Early Childhood Special Education Specialists.
-The program trains and develops scientist-practitioners who can solve problems and share decision-making with others to optimize social-emotional, cognitive, academic and behavioral outcomes for children from birth to age 8 with special needs, and their families.
+Our master’s program will train you to be a scientist-practitioner who can solve problems and share decision-making with others to optimize social-emotional, cognitive, academic and behavioral outcomes for children from birth to age 8 with special needs and their families.

-The program prepares Early Childhood Special Education Specialists to serve young children with special needs and their families in schools, districts and community organizations who:
+Through our program, you will learn how to serve young children with special needs and their families in a variety of settings including but not limited to public and private schools, BOCES, early learning centers and community organizations who:

 - Value inclusive excellence and demonstrate a commitment to education as an essential part of every community